Establishment and Characterization of a Canine Keratinocyte Organoid Culture System

 TLDR A new method to study dog skin diseases using lab-grown skin cells was developed.

 The study established a 3D in vitro culture system of canine keratinocyte organoids to investigate skin diseases in dogs, particularly those affecting the interfollicular epidermis (IFE) and hair follicles (HF).
-Skin biopsies from euthanized dogs without skin abnormalities were used to grow organoids, which developed into a basal IFE-like cell type.
-Gene and protein analysis showed high levels of keratins 5 and 14, but lacked key HF stem cell markers.
-The organoids demonstrated potential to differentiate further upon withdrawal of growth factors.
-The system provided a foundation for exploring epidermal function and addressing canine cutaneous disorders, though additional growth factors or co-culture with dermal papilla would be necessary for HF signatures or hair growth.
+Skin biopsies from euthanized dogs were used to derive cells, which were then grown in Matrigel.
+The organoids developed into a basal IFE-like cell type, showing high levels of keratins 5 and 14, but lacked key HF stem cell markers.
+The study concluded that while the system provided a basis for exploring epidermal function and cutaneous disorders, additional growth factors or co-culture with dermal papilla would be necessary to induce HF signatures or hair growth.

 Discuss this study in the Community →